alikariminik/Milestone-Project-One/README.md

 ### Frameworks, Libraries & Programs Used

 -   [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
+In particular Bootstrap was useful for designing a responsive and tidy looking footer.
 -   [Hover.css:](https://ianlunn.github.io/Hover/)
-    - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
+    - Hover.css was used on the Social Media icons in the footer to add a contrasting color while being hovered over.
+This was also used in the navbar when hovering over a page link and the logo.
 -   [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the 'Smooch' & 'Gentium' font into the style.css file which is used on throughout the pages of project - further details in Design > Typography section of this file.
 -   [Font Awesome:](https://fontawesome.com/)